leftwinger10/EnglishTopicModel/README.md

 ```python
 python get_rec.py
 ```
+Instructions to use the script can be found in the terminal when script is run.

 #### Save it to CSV
 Model takes words as input.
 Each word of an input data must be fed.
 The code can be found in [movie_rec.py](https://github.com/arnav-deep/RecommendationLDA/blob/master/movie_rec.py).
 This outputs a CSV with movie title and its top 50 recommendations in order.<br>